Todd Family Final DNA Report

 TF17

-1. Joseph came to Philadelphia from England just before his death in 1699.
-Descendants to Rowan Co NC and Madison Co KY and Georgia.
+Joseph came to Philadelphia from England just before his death in 1699.
+Descendants to Rowan Co NC and Madison Co KY, Georgia, Rutherford Co TN.
 (TF17)

 Walker Todd b 1822 Rutherford Co TN is assumed to be a son of an unknown Todd female and a member of the family of John Frazier b 1777 Ireland.
 Jefferson Todd 1817-1857 is assumed to be the son of an unknown Todd female and a member of the Pate family.
 Asa Todd son of Jemima Todd dau of Benjamin Todd 1759-1855 is assumed to be a son of a Medford.